frederic-perez/AmE-dictionary/data/dictionary.md

 __circadian__ _adj_ :four::hammer:
 __circlet__ _n_ :two::hammer: _A circlet of red-hot iron._ _A jeweled circlet._
 __circuit__ _n_ :two::mute:[circ~~u~~it]:hammer: _Chester retains the full circuit of its ancient defensive walls._
-__circuitous__ _adj_ Being or taking a roundabout, lengthy course. _Syn_ roundabout _He prided himself on his sense of direction, so Jane refrained from mentioning that the route he had chosen was circuitous and unnecessarily long._
+__circuitous__ _adj_ :two: Being or taking a roundabout, lengthy course. _Syn_ roundabout _He prided himself on his sense of direction, so Jane refrained from mentioning that the route he had chosen was circuitous and unnecessarily long._
 __circuitry__ _n_
 __circumambulate__ _v_ :pencil2:
 __circumcircle__